opencv/opencv/doc/js_tutorials/js_imgproc/js_contours/js_contours_more_functions/js_contours_more_functions.markdown

 Goal
 ----

-In this chapter, we will learn about
 -   Convexity defects and how to find them.
 -   Finding shortest distance from a point to a polygon
 -   Matching different shapes

 Theory and Code
 ---------------